 Hood River Police – Police Facility Planning

 The City of Hood River is actively planning for its future public safety facility needs.
-Modern facilities support effective policing by providing purpose-built spaces that help officers perform their job.
+Modern public safety facilities support effective policing by providing purpose-built spaces that help officers perform their job.
 Examples include training rooms where officers can receive the latest training without the need to travel, evidence processing and storage facilities that reduce the time officers are away from patrol, and secure interview rooms with audio and visual recording equipment.
 The goal is for the facility to be an asset that helps officers perform at their highest level, supporting more availability for calls for service, successful investigations, and overall emergency readiness.

 Prior to 2010, the Police Department and Municipal Court occupied both floors of 211 2nd Street where City Hall is now located.
 The City sold its property at 301 Oak Street in order to consolidate City offices in a remodeled City Hall during the Great Recession.